fhv-continuous-delivery/uml/README.md

 ## Remote build
 Travis CI app is used to build the application.
 The build needs the following environment variables set in order to work:
-* GITHUB_API_KEY: This is the token used to push the generated code to the Github repository
+* TRAVIS_GITHUB_TOKEN: This is the token used to push the generated code to the Github repository